 The evaluation process is a critical part of the Wernick Method system.

-Two sessions into a teacher’s first class, students are invited by email to take a short survey about the class, no name required.
-Within days, a summary report is tabulated and sent to both the teacher and Pete, who reviews with the teacher any concerns raised from the report.
+Two sessions into a teacher’s first weekly class, students are invited by email to take a short survey about the class, no name required.
+A summary report is tabulated and shared with both the teacher and Pete, who reviews with the teacher any concerns raised from the report.

-Immediately following that class and every subsequent class, students are invited to take a larger survey.
+Immediately following that class and every subsequent class or camp, students are invited to take a larger survey.
 Response rate is 60-90% and typically the students highly approve of the teaching.
 The surveys may also raise problems and suggestions which call for discussion (generally by email) with Pete.